slamora/brackets-wiki/Brackets-Extensions.md

 * [Remove Trailing Spaces](https://github.com/pockata/brackets-StripTrailingSpaces): Removes unnecessary whitespace when saving files.
 * [Whitespace Normalizer](https://github.com/dsbonev/whitespace-normalizer): Trims trailing whitespaces, transforms tabs to spaces and adds newline at the last line when saving files.
 * [Quote Converter](https://github.com/drewhjava/brackets-quoteconverter): Converts double to single quotes or single to double quotes
-* [Cleaner](https://github.com/cezarywojcik/cezarywojcik.cleaner) - cleans code to ensure that there is a newline at the end of a file, remove trailing whitespace, and convert tabs to spaces if the user is using spaces

 **Code Generation**
 * [App Cache Buddy](https://github.com/davidderaedt/appcache-gen): Generate and validate application cache manifests.